r3sult/odan.github.io/_posts/2019-03-18-creating-your-first-slim-framework-application-part-2.md

     }

     /**
-     * Executes an UPDATE statement on the specified table.
+     * Executes an update statement on the specified table.
      *
      * @param string $table the table to update rows from
      * @param array $data values to be updated [optional]